EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Introduction

-Rydberg atomic vapour-cell sensing offers unique capabilities for measuring polarized RF-fields.
+Rydberg atomic vapor-cell sensing offers unique capabilities for measuring polarized RF-fields.
 For example, an isotropic response to a linearly-polarized field is fundamentally prohibited for a conventional electric receiver antenna \cite{Mathis1951,Mathis1954,Scott1966}.
-In contrast, by employing properly selected quantum states of a Rydberg atomic system it may realise an ideal isotropic receiver\cite{Anderson2021,Cloutman2024,Chopinaud2024,Yuan:24}.
+In contrast, by employing properly selected quantum states of a Rydberg atomic system, it may realise an ideal isotropic receiver, where a measurement of an incoming linearly polarized RF field is independent of its directions of propagation and polarisation \cite{Anderson2021,Cloutman2024,Chopinaud2024,Yuan:24}.
 Alternatively, quantum states can be selected to achieve a polarization-dependent EIT response that enables atom-based RF vector electrometry \cite{Sedlacek2013,Jiao2017,Wang:23,Elgee2024}.
+For example, Ref.~\citenum{Sedlacek2013} established an optical signal that would vary quasi-sinusoidally when rotating a microwave field.

-In this study, we demonstrate a Rydberg atomic polarimeter operating in two diametrically opposing modes.
-Specifically, we identify two types of quantum-state ladders that establish distinctive out-of-phase oscillatory optical read-out signals, when the polarization angle of an incoming RF field is scanned.
+In this study, we take a closer look at the mechanism giving rise to a polarization-dependent EIT signal for atoms with Rydberg levels dressed by a linearly polarized RF field.
+Specifically, we identify two types of quantum-state ladders that display distinctive out-of-phase oscillatory optical read-out signals when the polarization angle of an incoming RF field is scanned.
 Using a ``dressed state'' picture, we provide a framework for a physical understanding of the contrasting polarimetric responses we observe in both experiment and density matrix simulations.
-As a corollary, our work highlights that even in their simplest configuration with all fields linearly co-polarized, the system can generally not be reduced to an effective four-level ladder of atomic levels .
+As a corollary, our work highlights that even in their simplest configuration with all fields linearly co-polarized, the system can generally not be reduced to an effective four-level ladder of atomic levels.
 This more or less tacit assumption underpins the majority of reported realizations of self-calibrated electrometers which aim to link electric field measurements to a single, well-defined atomic dipole moment.